SkoolNotes/Taproot/2020BIO101/KBhBIO101OrganellsBasedOnMembranes.md

 * Vacuoles => storing water, nutrients, waste

 ## Non-Membranous Organells
-These organelles does not pocess their own plasma, and they are mostly part of the
+These organelles does not process their own plasma, and they are mostly part of the cytoskeleton of a cell.

+* Ribosomes => protein synthesizer in the cell
+* Centrosome => forms flangella, cilla, and handles cells divisions
+* Plastids => creates colours displayed in the chromoplasts